magneticio/vamp.io/content/documentation/api-reference/debug.md

 ## Get runtime and config info

 Lists information about Vamp's JVM environment and runtime status.
-Also lists info on the configured persistence layer, router, pulse and container driver status.
+Also lists info on the configured persistence layer and container driver status.

 ## Force sync